brian-rose/env-415/python.md

 To get started, you need to install Python on your computer.
 We are going to use a program called **Anaconda**.
 Anaconda is a complete scientific Python environment including Python itself, a handy editor for reading and writing code, an interactive "shell" where you can run your code, and access to all the scientific Python libraries we will need.

 To download and install Anaconda, [go to this page](https://www.continuum.io/downloads).
-Installers and instructions are available for Windows, Mac and Linux. **IMPORTANT**: You will see the option to install either Python 2.7 or Python 3.5. **Choose Python 2.7**. *Some of the scientific libraries we will use are not yet compatible with Python 3.5*.
+Installers and instructions are available for Windows, Mac and Linux. **IMPORTANT**: You will see the option to install either Python 2.7 or Python 3.6. **Choose Python 3.6**. *This is the latest version*

+## Using the JupyterHub

+As an alternative to running everything on your own laptop, it will be possible to run Python code on a central server called a `JupyterHub`.
+This system allows you to log in through a web browser and run [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) on the server.

+To log in to the JupyterHub: https://lore.atmos.albany.edu:8000

+You will need your regular UAlbany credentials.

 ## Python resources